mirkolenz/texmf/README.md

 ## Requirements

-- A recent version of TeX Live
+A recent version of TeX Live, preferably the newest one.

 ## Installation